 Thank you to everyone in the community who has worked so hard to make the JCC what it is today.

 The Addison-Penzak Jewish Community Center of Silicon Valley welcomes everyone to create a strong community and fosters the well-being of all people through connection with Jewish values and traditions.

-The Addison-Penzak Jewish Community Center of Silicon Valley is a 501(c)(3) nonprofit corporation, tax ID number 94-2222989.
-Donations to the JCC are tax-deductible to the extent allowed by law.
+The Addison-Penzak Jewish Community Center is a program of Jewish Silicon Valley, a 501(c)(3) nonprofit corporation, tax ID number 94-2222989.
+Donations are tax-deductible to the extent allowed by law.

 Avery Kaufman Borenstein